-- (iii) if construction pursuant to the DP or PSP commenced or was completed for any portion of the development by January 10, 2017, the entire development covered in the DP or PSP is exempt and shall remain exempt from the code, and the developer is not subject to the January 10, 2020 deadline unless the developer applies for a substantial change to the DP or PSP. - (2) As of January 10, 2017, the PDs identified on Figure (46) are undergoing environmental remediation or are subject to a Consent Agreement, Remediation Agreement or other agreement with a regulatory agency requiring remediation to be completed.
+- (iii) if construction pursuant to the DP or PSP commenced or was completed for any portion of the development by January 10 February 7, 2017, the entire development covered in the DP or PSP is exempt and shall remain exempt from the I-Drive District Code, and the developer is not subject to the January 10 February 7, 2020 deadline unless the developer applies for a substantial change to the DP or PSP. - (2) As of JJanuary 10 February 7, 2017, the portions of existing

+PDs identified on Figure (46) are undergoing environmental remediation or are subject to a Consent Agreement, Remediation Agreement or other agreement with a regulatory agency requiring remediation to be completed.
 Accordingly, for those PDs only, the three (3) year deadline set forth in subsection (1)(A) and (B) above shall be abated until such remediation has been completed.
-(For example, if remediation for a particular PD is completed on July 1, 2018, the three year deadline to submit a complete application or commence construction, whatever the case may be, shall be July 1, 2021 instead of January 10, 2020). - (3) Failure to satisfy the terms and conditions of subsection (1)(A) or (B) shall cause the PD to lose its conditional exempt status, and the PD shall then become subject to the requirements of the code.
+(For example, if remediation for a particular PD is completed on July 1, 2018, the three year deadline to submit a complete application or commence construction, whatever the case may be, shall be July 1, 2021 instead of January 10 February 7, 2020).

-- (4) Notwithstanding a PD's conditional exempt status, to the maximum extent practicable, a developer of a PD, or portion thereof, is encouraged to comply with the code. - (5) After January 10, 2017, new PDs and substantial changes to PDs, DPs and PSPs approved prior to January 10, 2017, shall not be permitted, except as provided under Section b.(1)(B)(ii) for DPs and PSPs.
-However, changes to a DP, PSP, Land Use Plan or to conditions of approval of a PD approved prior to January 10, 2017, that would otherwise be deemed a substantial change to the DP, PSP, PD or Land Use Plan shall be deemed a non-substantial change if such change is consistent with the intent of the code, as determined by the Planning Manager.
-Any nonsubstantial change to a PD, DP, PSP or Land Use Plan may be permitted at any time after January 10, 2017, and need not comply with the code.
+- (3) Failure to satisfy the terms and conditions of subsection (1)(A) or (B) shall cause the PD to lose its conditional exempt status, and the PD shall then become subject to the requirements of the I-Drive Code. - (4) Notwithstanding a PD's conditional exempt status, to the maximum extent practicable, a developer of a PD, or portion thereof, is encouraged to comply with the I-Drive District Code. - (5) After January 10 February 7, 2017, new PDs and substantial changes to PDs, DPs and PSPs approved prior to January 10 February 7, 2017, shall not be permitted within the District, except as provided under Section b.(1)(B)(ii) for DPs and PSPs.
+However, changes to a DP, PSP, Land Use Plan or to conditions of approval of a PD approved prior to January 10 February 7, 2017, that would otherwise be deemed a substantial change to the DP, PSP, PD or Land Use Plan shall be deemed a non-substantial change if such change is consistent with the intent of the I-Drive District Code, as determined by the Planning Manager.
+Any nonsubstantial change to a PD, DP, PSP or Land Use Plan may be permitted at any time after January 10 February 7, 2017, and need not comply with the I-Drive District Code.